Surf-NeRF: Surface Regularised Neural Radiance Fields: Results

 \section{Results}

 Our regularisation is implemented in JAX~\cite{jax2018github} and based on the ZipNeRF codebase~\cite{campzipnerf2024}.
 We utilise the improvements to quality and speed in ZipNeRF combined with the physics-based model structure introduced in Ref-NeRF.
-We compare to prior works MipNeRF360~\cite{barron2022mipnerf360} and Ref-NeRF~\cite{verbin2022ref}.
+We compare to prior works MipNeRF360~\cite{barron2022mip} and Ref-NeRF~\cite{verbin2022ref}.

 We evaluate Surf-NeRF on the Shiny Real and the Shiny Objects~\cite{verbin2022ref} datasets used in Ref-NeRF as the main benchmark for our approach.
-We also evaluate on a captured dataset consisting of 4 complex reflective objects under controlled illumination, called the Koala dataset.
+We also introduce a captured dataset consisting of 4 complex reflective objects under controlled illumination, called the Koala dataset.
 Each scene contains approximately 40 training images and 10 test images with ground truth poses obtained using a Universal Robots UR5e robotic arm.
 We select objects that include non-planar specularities, fine details and specularities which present as virtual images in front of the surface.
 Further details are provided in the supplementary material.